Alek Thomas Player Props: Diamondbacks vs. Pirates

-After going 1-for-3 with a double in his most recent game, Alek Thomas and the Arizona Diamondbacks face the Pittsburgh Pirates (who will start Mitch Keller) at 4:10 PM ET on Saturday.
+On Sunday, Alek Thomas (.265 batting average in his past 10 games, with two doubles, a home run, a walk and two RBI) and the Arizona Diamondbacks play the Pittsburgh Pirates, whose starting pitcher will be Carmen Mlodzinski.
+First pitch is at 4:10 PM ET.

-In his previous game, he went 1-for-3 with a double against the Mets.
+In his most recent appearance, he had two hits (going 2-for-4 with a home run and two RBI) against the Pirates.

 Alek Thomas Game Info & Props vs. the Pirates